How to handle employee resignation and notice periods in Ireland

 If, however, you accept the resignation, there are several steps to follow:

-- Get it in writing: Written confirmation, which must include the employee’s name, the date, and a signature, is important.
-You should receive a resignation letter for even a short period of employment.
+- Get it in writing: Written confirmation, which must include the employee’s name, the date, and a signature, is useful for record keeping purposes.
+You should receive a resignation letter from all employees even if they were only employed for a short period.

 - Respond to the resignation: Acknowledge your acceptance of the resignation with a written and verbal response.
 You can also send a resignation email with the notice period confirmed.